martindsouza/talkapex/source/_posts/2009/2009-09-21-enhanced-apex-session-timeouts.md

 alias:
 ---

-APEX has built in logic to set the lifetime of a session. <span style="font-style:italic;">To configure this option go to Shared Components / Edit Security Attributes / Maximum Session Idle Time in Seconds and set the time in seconds</span>
+APEX has built in logic to set the lifetime of a session. _To configure this option go to Shared Components / Edit Security Attributes / Maximum Session Idle Time in Seconds and set the time in seconds._

-This essentially terminates the user's session in the database and the next time they submit the page they'll be redirected to the login screen. <span style="font-weight:bold;font-style:italic">The user will only know that they are logged out once they submit the page</span>.
+This essentially terminates the user's session in the database and the next time they submit the page they'll be redirected to the login screen. **_The user will only know that they are logged out once they submit the page_**.
 If you have an Interactive Report (IR), or use Partial Page Refresh (PPR) the users won't know they're logged out.
 Instead it will look as though the report is still trying to load.

 [![](http://2.bp.blogspot.com/_33EF80fk9sM/SrZjdKYpklI/AAAAAAAADqs/GPxkwVTc1Ow/s400/apex_session_timeout_ir_ex.PNG)](http://2.bp.blogspot.com/_33EF80fk9sM/SrZjdKYpklI/AAAAAAAADqs/GPxkwVTc1Ow/s1600-h/apex_session_timeout_ir_ex.PNG)
 Another situation that may happen is that the user is filling out a long form on your page, their session timesout, then they click "submit".
 They'll be redirected to the login page and they'll lose all the information that they entered.